As we welcome in 2017, I thought it would be good to discuss how to meet financial goals and financial deadlines in the New Year.

 Only 20% of your financial goals and actions on your to-do list will give you the results you really want.

-The key is not to take just any action but to take the action that will get you closer to your financial goal.
+The key is to take the action that will get you closer to your financial goal in the shortest time.

 For me that action was paying off debt and saving so I could stop relying on credit.